 How much you pay for disability insurance will be influenced by where you live and practice your specialty.

-Disability insurance rates vary widely by states.
+Physician disability insurance rates vary widely by state.
 In fact, there are a few states where you will pay as much as 30 percent more in premium for the same coverage as you would in another state.

 There a few reasons why disability coverage will cost you more in certain states.